AlvaroMaceda/calculadora-judicial/README.md

 ### Requirements

 You can develop this project using docker or rvm, as you prefer.
-These instructions refer to the docker.
+These instructions refer to the docker; to use rvm you only need to install it and execute ```rvm use .``` to activate the environment.

+The container run as your host user and has complete sudo privileges, so proceed with caution if you mount a bind volume (you don't need to do that anyway)

 #### Preparing

+There is an script to help with application management: ```./app.sh```.
+That script will execute the appropiate docker-compose orders which could be very verbose.
+The corresponding docker-compose commands are listed after the app.sh commands.

+The script works as follows: if called without parameters it will run the app.
+If it's called with ```exec SOME_ORDER``` will execute that order into the container.
+If it's called with ```SOME_ORDER``` it will execute ```bundle exec SOME_ORDER```.

+To run the app you must follow these steps:

-First you must build the container with:
+1) First you must build the container with:
-- ./app.sh build
+    - ```./app.sh build```

-- ```docker-compose -f ./docker/docker-compose.yml build```
+    Equivalent docker-compose command: ```docker-compose -f ./docker/docker-compose.yml build```

-You must install gems and packages before using the app for the first time and each time you change gems or packages. gems and packages are installed into a container's volume, so you won't need to do it again if you don't destroy the volumes:
+2) You must install gems and packages before using the app for the first time and each time you change gems or packages. gems and packages are installed into a container's volume, so you won't need to do it again if you don't destroy the volumes:
-- ./app.sh exec bundle install
+    - ```./app.sh exec bundle install```
-- ./app.sh exec yarn install --check-files
+    - ```./app.sh exec yarn install --check-files```

+    Equivalent docker-compose commands:
-- ```docker-compose -f ./docker/docker-compose.yml run --rm --entrypoint "" app bundle install```
+    - ```docker-compose -f ./docker/docker-compose.yml run --rm --entrypoint "" app bundle install``` and
     - ```docker-compose -f ./docker/docker-compose.yml run --rm --entrypoint "" app yarn install --check-files```

-Also you will need to run migrations:
+3) Also you will need to run migrations:
+    - ```./app.sh rails db:migrate```

+    Equivalent docker-compose command:
     - ```docker-compose -f ./docker/docker-compose.yml run --rm app rails db:migrate```

-And perhaps import data:
+4) And perhaps import data:
+    - ```./app.sh rails db:seed```

+    Equivalent docker-compose command:
     - ```docker-compose -f ./docker/docker-compose.yml run --rm app rails db:seed```

     You can import data later with rake tasks:
+    - ```./app.sh rake import:structure```
+    - ```./app.sh rake import:municipalities```
+    - ```./app.sh rake import:holidays```

+    Equivalent docker-compose commands:
     - ```docker-compose -f ./docker/docker-compose.yml run --rm app rake import:structure```
     - ```docker-compose -f ./docker/docker-compose.yml run --rm app rake import:municipalities```
     - ```docker-compose -f ./docker/docker-compose.yml run --rm app rake import:holidays```

 ### Launch server

-After that you can start the application.
+After following previous seteps you can start the application.
 It will start with overmind:
+- ```./app.sh```

-- ```docker-compose -f ./docker/docker-compose.yml up```
+    Equivalent docker-compose command: ```docker-compose -f ./docker/docker-compose.yml up```

-You can use -d option if you don't want to see output:
+You can use -d option if you don't want to see output.
+In that case you will need to use docker-compose command directly:
 - ```docker-compose -f ./docker/docker-compose.yml up -d```

 The project will be available at http://localhost:3000

 To stop the application:
-- CTRL+C or ```docker-compose -f ./docker/docker-compose.yml stop```
+- CTRL+C or ```./app.sh stop```

+    Equivalent docker-compose command: ```docker-compose -f ./docker/docker-compose.yml stop```

 ### Launch test
+TO-DO

 To run tests (don't forget the ./bin/ prefix):
 - ```docker-compose -f ./docker/docker-compose.yml run --rm app ./bin/rspec```